nialov/fracture-analysis-kit-2d/docs_src/source/installation.rst

 --------------------------

 This plugin has **only** been tested on Windows.
-No functionality on other platforms guaranteed and the installation will be different that the one explained below.
+No functionality on other platforms guaranteed and the installation will be different than the one explained below.

 Installation requires external Python dependencies that need to be installed to the QGIS environment.
 This might cause issues and errors that I cannot predict especially when another module with external Python dependencies is installed.
-**The entire risk as to the quality and performance is with you.**
+**The entire risk as to the quality and performance of this plugin is with you.**

 Installation using the installation script
 ------------------------------------------